- My LS

-HMCTS has said their probate service is in a good place performance wise with professional applications (paper or online) being returned within two weeks.
+HMCTS has said their probate service is in a good place, with professional applications (paper or online) being returned within two weeks.

 While this is a promising update, we relayed ongoing issues that our members are still encountering including:

-- Having to wait significant time for grants and the impact these delays are having including delays in releasing money from estates to beneficiaries; and property transactions being impacted
+- waiting significant time for grants and the impact these delays are having including delays in releasing money from estates to beneficiaries; and property transactions being impacted

 - Concerns raised about the performance of the telephone service – HMCTS inform us that they have checked their data and state they are content the service is running as expected and any issues experienced should only be temporary during a particularly busy period.